igoravl/TfsCmdlets/docs/cmdlets/WorkItem/AreasIterations/Rename-TfsIteration.md

     type: "object"
     aliases: [ Path,Iteration ]
   - name: "Path"
     description: "Specifies the name, URI or path of an Iteration.
 Wildcards are supported.
 When  omitted, all Iterations in the given Team Project are returned.nnTo supply a path, use a backslash ('\\') between the path segments.
-Leading and trailing backslashes are optional.nnWhen supplying a URI, use URIs in the form of 'vstfs:///Classification/Node/{GUID}' (where {GUID} is the unique identifier of the given node).This is an alias of the Node parameter."
+Leading and trailing backslashes are optional.nnWhen supplying a URI, use URIs in the form of 'vstfs:///Classification/Node/{GUID}' (where {GUID} is the unique identifier of the given node).
+This is an alias of the Node parameter."
     required: true
     globbing: false
     pipelineInput: "true (ByValue, ByPropertyName)"